ahmedhossam32/FoodOrderingSystem/README.md

-# 🍔 SEFINAL – Java Food Ordering System
+# 🍔 Java Food Ordering System

 A backend-focused food delivery system built in Java, simulating a Talabat-like platform.
 Designed with clean OOP principles, SOLID architecture, and multiple design patterns.
 The system supports Admin, Client, and Delivery roles with realistic role-based functionality.